HobnobMancer/cazy_webscraper/docs/uniprot.rst

 ``--sequence``, ``-s`` - Enable retrieving protein amino acid sequences.
 Default, sequences are **not** retrieved.

+``--update_name`` - If a newer version of the protein name is available, overwrite the existing name for the protein in the database.
+Default is false, the protein name is **not** overwritten and updated.

-``--seq_update`` - If a newer version of the protein sequence is available, overwrite the existing sequence for the protein in the database.
+``--update_seq`` - If a newer version of the protein sequence is available, overwrite the existing sequence for the protein in the database.
 Default is false, the protein sequence is **not** overwritten and updated.

 ``--use_uniprot_cache`` - Path to a JSON file, keyed by UniProt accessions/IDs and valued by dicts containing `{'gbk_acc': str, 'db_id': int}`.
 This file part of the cache created by `cw_get_uniprot_data`.
 This is option to skip retrieving the UniProt IDs for a set of GenBank accessions, if retrieving data for the same dataset (this save a lot of time!)